G-Core/product-documentation/documentation/hosting/other-services/ddos-protection/about-gcore-ddos-protection-for-dedicated-servers.md

 # About GCore DDoS Protection for dedicated servers

 ## How it works
-Server Protection is a service that protects dedicated servers from DDoS attacks.
+DDoS Protection is a service that protects dedicated servers from DDoS attacks.

-Basic (free) Server Protection is set up on all of our equipment by default.
+Basic (free) Protection is set up on all of our equipment by default.
 When a server is attacked, the system blocks its IP, so the attacker cannot continue the attack.
 The server does not suffer, but it becomes unavailable for several hours.

-You can order advanced (paid) Server Protection.
+You can order advanced (paid) Protection.
 It redirects traffic to TMS (threat mitigation system — a system for cleaning traffic and detecting threats) during an attack.
 This device detects an attack, cleans up the traffic, and sends to the server only data that will not harm it.
 You can set the ACL (access control list) for TMS.
 The main advantage is that IP is not blocked during an attack, and the server remains available.

 Advanced protection can operate in one of two modes: always-on or on-demand.